via-lang/via/README.md

 There is **absolutely no way of knowing whether if this function throws or not**.

-Luau does have a `never` type, however it is opaque and also ambiguous between other control flow like infinite loops.
+The `never` type is a partial substitute, but it still is not sufficient, as it is still opaque between various infinite-yield control flow cases and actual errors.

-The problem this creates is the fact that you can never know if any function anywhere in your code base will fail or not, and due to that only way to handle all errors becomes sprinkling `pcall` everywhere; making your code repetitive, cluttered, and fragile.
+The problem this creates is the fact that you can never know if any function anywhere in your code base will fail - without vetting each function individually - and due to that only way to handle all errors becomes sprinkling `pcall` everywhere; making your code repetitive, cluttered, and fragile.

 In via, the same function would look like: